Table of Contents

 IMapper

-The IMapper interface provides a generic contract for object mapping operations:
+The IMapper interface provides a type-agnostic contract for object mapping operations:

 public interface IMapper